Clean drinking water is essential for our survival, yet in most parts of the world, it’s a luxury that many can’t afford.

-As our bodies of water continue to get polluted, it’s only countries with strict regulations, public cooperation, and the right set of natural resources that can still enjoy the cleanest water in the world.
-Keep reading to find out the 10 countries with the best tap water in the world!
+As our bodies of water continue to get polluted, it’s only countries with strict regulations, public cooperation, and the right set of natural resources that can still enjoy the cleanest water in the world, making them among the top countries with clean water.

 Switzerland is blessed with rich reserves of glacial water, but it’s the active efforts of the Swiss government and their strict policies that can be credited with keeping it clean.
 80% of Switzerland’s tap water comes directly from the ground, whereas 20% is sourced from lakes.

 Groundwater protection zones along with the Water Protection Act ensure that Switzerland, known as the country with the cleanest water in the world, ensures its population receives the cleanest water in the world.

 Even though they have developed advanced water purification methods, half of Switzerland’s drinking water doesn’t require any treatment, which in itself is a testament to the safety and hygiene of Swiss water.

 Finland, known as the country with cleanest tap water, boasts 168,000 lakes and 647 rivers, out of which a staggering 85% have been deemed to have high-quality water.

 The responsibility for the protection of these water reservoirs is shared jointly by the Finnish Government with private and municipal organizations.